Panga ya Saidi: Human remains

 A deciduous second molar of a child was found in some of the deepest deposits at Panga ya Saidi, located in Layer 18 and dating to about 78,000 years ago (MIS 5).
 Carbon and oxygen stable isotope analysis indicate reliance on C3 plants.
 Since this is a deciduous tooth, that dietary signal may reflect the diet of the child's mother if breastfeeding, or it may reflect foods given to the child if weaning.
 The signal of C3 plants is consistent with zooarchaeological evidence showing that the main animals at Panga ya Saidi in the deepest layers were from tropical forested or woodland environments.

 Evidence of modern behaviour was found in 2021 when evidence of Africa's earliest intentional burial was found.
 A 78,000 year old Middle Stone Age grave of a three-year-old child was discovered in Panga ya Saidi cave.
 Researchers said the child's head appeared to have been laid on a pillow.
 The body had been laid in a fetal position.
-However, this alleged burial is tens of thousands of years younger than burials at Skhul and Qafzeh cave, in Israel whom belonged to African populations with the same African lithic cultural tradition.
+However, this alleged burial is tens of thousands of years younger than burials at Skhul and Qafzeh cave, in Israel who belonged to African populations with the same African lithic cultural tradition.